Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

 where $(i,j)=(1,2)$ or $(i,j)=(2,1)$, depending on the orientation of the edge.

 Starting from this initial condition, the state associated with the subgraph $\Gamma_n$ on $n$ vertices is constructed recursively.
 Whenever vertex $n$ has at least one neighbor, we define

 where the product runs over all edges connecting vertex $n$ to previously introduced vertices, and $\tilde{X}_n$ is the modified shift operator defined in the previous subsection.
+In Equation \eqref{Eqjesus2}, the index $n$ is fixed, and $j$ runs over the set of vertices adjacent to $n$ in increasing order.
+As previously shown, the action of the $GR$ gate depends on the orientation of the corresponding edge.
 If vertex $n$ has no neighbors, no interaction is applied and the state is defined by

-When the graph $\Gamma$ is complete, one recovers the state $|A_n\rangle$, in other words:
+When the graph $\Gamma$ is complete {and the orientation $(i,j)$ of all edges respects the relation $i>j$}, one recovers the state $|A_n\rangle$; in other words,